 During 2004, the Company redeemed \$4,465 of the outstanding note balance in cash.
-The redemption resulted in a write down of debt issuance costs and debt discount of \$2,071 to interest expense during the year ended December 31, 2004.
+The redemption resulted in a write down of debt issuance costs and debt discount of \$3,571 to interest expense and a reduction in conversion feature liabilities of \$914 from cancellation of the embedded conversion feature of the redeemed notes to additional paid in capital during the year ended December 31, 2004.
 Further, 500,000 of warrants originally issued to a financial advisor for the transaction expired during June 2004 and 163,748 of unexercised warrants originally issued to investors were cancelled as a result of the Company's redemption of the note balances during the year ended December 31, 2004.
-The 663,748 total expired and canceled warrants immediately prior to the expiration and cancellation resulted in a reduction of warrant liability of \$7 and \$279 to paid in capital and change in value of warrants, respectively, during the year ended December 31, 2004.
+The 663,748 total expired and canceled warrants immediately prior to the expiration and cancellation resulted in a reduction of warrant liability of \$7 and \$279 to additional paid in capital and change in value of warrants, respectively, during the year ended December 31, 2004.

 On August 19, 2004, the Company completed a private exchange offer for its March Notes with the remaining holders after the redemption.
-Under terms of the exchange offer, approximately \$5,459 in aggregate principal amount of the March Notes have been exchanged for an aggregate of (i) \$2,729 million of 6% Senior Secured Notes Due 2007 (the "Long-Term Notes") and (ii) \$2,730 million of 10% Senior Secured Notes Due 2005 (the "Short-Term Notes"), collectively referred to as "Exchange Notes".
+Under terms of the exchange offer, approximately \$5,459 in aggregate principal amount of the March Notes have been exchanged for an aggregate of (i) \$2,729 of 6% Senior Secured Notes Due 2007 (the "Long-Term Notes") and (ii) \$2,730 of 10% Senior Secured Notes Due 2005 (the "Short-Term Notes"), collectively referred to as "Exchange Notes".
 The Exchange Notes are collateralized by certain patents owned by the Company and second priority mortgage interest in plant facilities and certain equipment at our South Korea plant.
 The Short-Term Notes have a maturity date of July 29, 2005, and a conversion price of \$2.00 per share (compared to a conversion price of \$3.00 per share under the March Notes).
 The Short-Term Notes have been exchanged and redeemed subsequent to the close of the second quarter of 2005 (see 2005 Senior Convertible Notes below).
 The Long-Term Notes have a maturity date of July 29, 2007, and a conversion price of \$1.00 per share.
 The conversion prices of the July 2007 Notes and July 2005 Notes are subject to price adjustments for anti-dilution purposes.
 Further, the exchange notes are convertible into Common Stock, at the option of the Company, if at any time after the issuance of the notes, the closing per share price of the Common Stock exceeds \$4.00 (as adjusted for stock splits, reverse splits, stock dividends, and recapitalizations) for 30 consecutive trading days, and further provided that there has been effective registration during such period.
 Holders of the Long-Term Notes also have the right to call for repayment of the Long-Term Notes prior to maturity at any time after the second anniversary of the closing of the exchange offer.
-The Long-Term Notes have been amended subsequent to the close of the second quarter of 2005 to provide for an Amended Registration Rights Agreement, and Amended and Restated Security Agreement (see 2005 Senior Con
+The Long-Term Notes have been amended subsequent to the close of the second quarter of 2005 to provide for an Amended Registration Rights Agreement, and Amended and Restated Security Agreement (see 2005 Senior Convertible Notes b